 This may seem like a lot of downtime—and if you’re working a 9-5 day, it is.
-But this time ratio was proven to increase productivity through an experiment using the time-tracking app DeskTime.
+But this time ratio was proven to increase productivity through an experiment using the time-tracking app DeskTime or RescueTime.

-Having an accountability partner is an effective way to help you stay on track toward achieving your goals and getting the results that are the most important to you.
+Having an accountability partner is an effective way to help you stay on track toward achieving your goals and getting the results you want.

-Make a rule for you to get things done before [insert time here].
+Make a rule for you to get things done before a set time.

 For example, say there is one task that you have to do every day, and you can't really be productive until you get it done.